LeoKeidran/tcnb/chp/chp5.md

 ## 5-4 [Hard]

 First thing to note about this operation is you should play it on ***Hard.*** <br>
-This is due to the reduced timings for Onxy's apperances.
+This is due to the reduced timings for Onyx's apperances.

 ***Please follow the Onyx Advice found under [Stigma - Onyx](../stigma/onyx.md) for this operation.
 The below is operation specific advice.*** <br>